 This exceptional tourbillon, developed in close collaboration between Chanel and the Swiss manufacturers, engineers and master-watchmakers Renaud et Papi (APRP SA) - the advanced research and development branch of Audemars Piguet - is a first for both companies.

-The Flying Tourbillon, in the form of a stylized camellia, Mademoiselle Chanel's favorite flower, performs one rotation per minute, the petals indicating the passing of the seconds.
+The Flying Tourbillon, in the form of a stylised camellia, Mademoiselle Chanel's favourite flower, performs one rotation per minute, the petals indicating the passing of the seconds.

 Equipped with a power reserve of 40 hours, the movement has been mounted on a custom-designed rectangular bottom plate.
 All the finishes and parts that are chamfered, drawn and circular-grained by hand adhere to to the highest Swiss watchmaking traditions.